 Step 1.
 Create business strategy

 Be sure to study the market and your niche inside and out.
 Your main task here is to offer solutions to problems in the educational field.
 Whether it’s the outdated methods educators use to teach students or the problem of low student engagement in online classes, you need to find a way to save people from these problems.
-Build an EdTech startup around your value proposition for specific people with specific problems.
+Think about how to start an education startup based on your value proposition for specific people with specific problems.
 At the same stage, prepare a business plan to present to potential investors.

 Step 2.
 Find your development partner